aeternity/protocol/epoch/api/oracle_api_usage.md

 On a freshly started node, connect a websocket.
 (Here we use [WSCat](https://github.com/websockets/wscat) for the websocket connection.)
-Upon connection the client automatically subscribes to the _mined_block_-event, i.e. everytime the node mines a new block an event is pushed to the client.
-We need to wait for the first block to be mined by the node (or else our transactions will be rejected with _"Insufficient balance"_).
+Upon connection we want to subscribe to the _mined_block_-event, i.e. everytime the node mines a new block an event is pushed to the client.
+We also need to wait for the first block to be mined by the node (or else our transactions will be rejected with _"Insufficient balance"_).
+In an environment with more than one node it is better to subscribe to the _new_block_-event, but here we simply use _mined_block_.

 ```
 ~/epoch/node: wscat -c ws://127.0.0.1:3104/websocket
 connected (press CTRL+C to quit)
+> {"target":"chain", "action":"subscribe", "payload":{"type":"mined_block}}
+< {"origin":"chain", "action":"subscribe", "payload":{"result":"ok", "subscribed_to":{"type":"mined_block}}}
+...
-< {"action":"mined_block","origin":"miner","payload":{"height":1,"hash":"bh$jXjgHkcuXnTY4PtMpctcwFT2jf4fZ1jGdeax1geWoW64hSXpY"}}
+< {"action":"mined_block","origin":"chain","payload":{"height":1,"hash":"bh$jXjgHkcuXnTY4PtMpctcwFT2jf4fZ1jGdeax1geWoW64hSXpY"}}
 ```

 Once the account has a positive balance we can post an _"Oracle register transaction"_: